by Clay Mills

 Now it looks as though they’re here to stay

 Suddenly, I’m not half the man I used to be

 Oh, yesterday came suddenly

 What a beautiful song!
 Paul McCartney was not concerned with the fact that he was rhyming “be” with “me.”
-He did’t pull out a rhyming dictionary in search of a totally fresh rhyme for “be!
+He didn’t pull out a rhyming dictionary in search of a totally fresh rhyme for “be!
 “Why not?
 Because it’s what’s between the rhymes that matters.
-What you are trying to say is 1000% more important that how you rhyme a word!
+What you are trying to say is 1000% more important than how you rhyme a word!

 Breaking The Rules

 To prove my point further, I wrote a song called “She Thinks She Needs Me,” recorded by Andy Griggs.
 It was one of my first hits on radio.
 The second verse went like this: